varnishcache/homepage/R1/source/releases/oldnews.rst

 on the release page to set up the new repository for your platform.

-The packaging of this release differs slightly from previous Varnish versons.
+The packaging of this release differs slightly from previous Varnish versions.
 This is described in the
 `upgrading notes <docs/6.0/whats-new/upgrading-6.0.html#packaging-changes>`_
 for 6.0.
 These changes were originally intended for the initial 6.0 release, but unfortunately they did not make it into the 6.0.0 or